About the Poudre River

 The Cache la Poudre River is one of the most scenic and influential waterways in the West.

-Preshistoric natives followed the river on their wanderings through nothern Colorado.
-Today, hundreds of thousands of people rely on the river for drinking water, irrigating crops, recreation, and developing communities.
+Preshistoric natives followed the river on their wanderings through northern Colorado.
+Today, hundreds of thousands of people rely on the river for drinking water, irrigating crops and recreation.

-The stream in northern Colorado has shaped local and national politics, influenced laws and created unending controvery.
+The stream in northern Colorado has shaped local and national politics, influenced laws and created controversy as communities battled for its water.

 The Poudre River flowing on a foggy early spring morning through Gateway Natural Area in the lower Poudre Canyon.